Convolution trick for TDDFT response

 from gpaw.lcaotddft.laser import GaussianPulse

-from rhodent.density_matrices import ConvolutionDensityMatricesFromWaveFunctions
+from rhodent.response import ResponseFromWaveFunctions

-from rhodent.calculators.dipole import DipoleCalculator
+from rhodent.calculators import DipoleCalculator

 ksd='ksd.ulm',